firedog1024/Azure_IoT_Central_MultiTech_Python/readme.md

-# Azure IoT Central sample code for MultiTech Conduit Gateway
+# Azure IoT Central sample Python code for MultiTech Conduit Gateway

 ## What is this?